 - Review your notes from this season and start planning next year’s garden.
 Think about which crops did well and which didn’t so you can decide if different varieties are needed next time.
 Think about the amount of each crop and whether it was enough or too much.
 Take stock of lessons learned before ordering seeds for next year.

-- For a greatly improved soil next season, sow a winter cover crop.
-Single varieties of cereal rye, oats or buckwheat work well, but a mix incorporating both legumes to fix nitrogen and grasses to till the soil work better.
+- Sow a winter cover crop next season for greatly improved soil.
+Single varieties of cereal rye, oats, or buckwheat work well, but a mix incorporating legumes to fix nitrogen and grasses to till the soil works better.

 - The same holds true for cool-season herbs like parsley, thyme, sage, dill, fennel, and cilantro.